falo2k/ProtonPack/README.md

 You'll need the libraries listed in the section below.

 ### Libraries
-[minIni for Arduino](https://github.com/lipoyang/minIni4Arduino) - Config file saving/loading with the SD card [LCDGFX](https://github.com/lexus2k/lcdgfx/) - Drives the OLED display [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) - Manages serial connection between both boards with callbacks [Encoder](https://github.com/PaulStoffregen/Encoder) - Converts rotary encoder inputs to movement [HT16K33](https://github.com/jonpearse/ht16k33-arduino) - Basic library for controlling the LED matrix backpack/bargraph.
+[minIni for Arduino](https://github.com/lipoyang/minIni4Arduino) - Config file saving/loading with the SD card
+[LCDGFX](https://github.com/lexus2k/lcdgfx/) - Drives the OLED display
+[CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) - Manages serial connection between both boards with callbacks
+[Encoder](https://github.com/PaulStoffregen/Encoder) - Converts rotary encoder inputs to movement
+[HT16K33](https://github.com/jonpearse/ht16k33-arduino) - Basic library for controlling the LED matrix backpack/bargraph.
 [NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) - The Adafruit NeoPixel library.
 Considered using FastLED, but as I had GRBW LEDs in stock (and wanted them for some parts) I stuck with the Adafruit library.
 [TimerEvent](https://github.com/cygig/TimerEvent) - A library for managing timing of updates (helping to banish unnecessary delay() calls)
 [Switch](https://github.com/avandalen/avdweb_Switch) - Primarily used for the debouncing and callback features for switches.
 Detects events for pressing, holding, and releasing.

 ### Pack Operation
 Once power is on to both boards, they will start up in the state determined by the current switch positions, so you can switch straight into music mode if you want.

-Act Switch on Left Box
+**Act Switch on Left Box**
- : This toggles the pack power for both movie and music mode.
+- This toggles the pack power for both movie and music mode.

-Lower Switch Next to Bargraph
+**Lower Switch Next to Bargraph**
- : In movie mode this toggles whether or not the overheat warning will kick in after a period of time and then move to venting after further warning.
+- In movie mode this toggles whether or not the overheat warning will kick in after a period of time and then move to venting after further warning.
 If off, firing will continue indefinitely.
-In music mode, this is used to toggle the Bluetooth module on, which will then stop any playback from the SD card.
+- In music mode, this is used to toggle the Bluetooth module on, which will then stop any playback from the SD card.

-Upper Switch Next to Bargraph
+**Upper Switch Next to Bargraph**
- : This switches between movie mode (off) and music mode (on) Int Button on Left Box
+- This switches between movie mode (off) and music mode (on)

+**Int Button on Left Box**
- : In movie mode, this will cause the pack to fire while held.
-In music mode a single press will act as a play/pause button, while a long press will move to the next track in the list.
+- In movie mode, this will cause the pack to fire while held.
+- In music mode a single press will act as a play/pause button, while a long press will move to the next track in the list.

-Tip Button
+**Tip Button**
- : In movie mode, this will cause the pack to fire while held.
+- In movie mode, this will cause the pack to fire while held.
 If single pressed, it will cause a venting routing to kick off.
-In music mode a single press will act as a stop button, while a long press will move to the previous track in the list.
+- In music mode a single press will act as a stop button, while a long press will move to the previous track in the list.

-Pack Crank Knob
+**Pack Crank Knob**
- : Connected to an encoder, this will currently just mimic the behaviour of the wand encoder (see the OLED Menu System below).
+- Connected to an encoder, this will currently just mimic the behaviour of the wand encoder (see the OLED Menu System below).

-Pack Ion Switch
+**Pack Ion Switch**
- : Currently unused.
+- Currently unused.

 ### OLED Menu System
 A long press on the Wand encoder will activate the menu (to avoid accidental bumps).
 While active, a long press will also cancel the menu.
 The menu has an automatic timeout so will not stay open indefinitely.
 Single click to select / confirm menu items

 Currently there are three features for control:
-1. Volume: This changes the volume of the amplifier in the pack via i2c.
-This will update as you turn the knob/
+1. **Volume**: This changes the volume of the amplifier in the pack via i2c.
+This will update as you turn the knob.
-2. Track Change: This lets you select the extact track you want queued up for playback from the SD card (if enabled).
+2. **Track Change**: This lets you select the extact track you want queued up for playback from the SD card (if enabled).
 Single click to confirm the selection, or long press to cancel.
 Selecting a new track while one is playing will cause the new track to start immediately.
 Note that using the next/prev track shortcuts on the INT/TIP buttons will display the new track name in the display.
-3. Load/Save Config: This will load or save the volume and track configuration to a file on the SD card.
+3. **Load/Save Config**: This will load or save the volume and track configuration to a file on the SD card.
 This is loaded as the default when the pack is first powered

 ### Future Plans
 - Some pin headers in the pack are already spare to support adding a smoke machine to the pack at a later date for venting (market as IO2 on the PCB).
 This should be easy to trigger in software.